 The Mamleshwar temple, also known as Amleshwar or Amareshwar temple is one half of the Jyotirlinga at Omkareshwar.
 Located on the southern bank of Narmada, near the Gomukh ghat it is on the mainland.
 It is said that your pilgrimage is not complete without visiting this temple.

 Mamleshwar temple is located in a walled complex well protected by ASI as a complex of 7 different temples.
-In terms of temple architecture, Mamleshwar temple complex has an old-world charm.
+In terms of temple architecture, the Mamleshwar temple complex has an old-world charm.
 When you walk around the temple complex you are transported back in time surrounded by mighty stone walls with carved sculptures.
 A Nandi Mandap outside the main temple is worth noting.

-A unique practice of Lingarchana at Mamleshwar is the worship of thousand Banlingas that are placed in concentric circles around the main Shivalinga every day.
+A unique practice of Lingarchana at Mamleshwar is the worship of a thousand Banlingas that are placed in concentric circles around the main Shivalinga every day.
 I did not see it at Mamleshwar, but I did see it at Maheshwar.

-Besides this, there is a Kashi Vishwanath Temple and a Vishnu Temple that are frequented by the visitors.
+Besides this, there is a Kashi Vishwanath Temple and a Vishnu Temple that are frequented by visitors.

 This holy place cannot be visited without paying your respects to the Narmada.
-The holy river that not just surrounds the Mandhata hill on which the main Omkareshwar temple is located but also flows between the two most important temples here – Mamleshwar & Omkareshwar Jyotirlinga.
+The holy river not just surrounds the Mandhata hill on which the main Omkareshwar temple is located but also flows between the two most important temples here – Mamleshwar & Omkareshwar Jyotirlinga.

 Here in this holy place, the Narmada cuts a deep gorge.
-The tall stones that she has cut through her waters overages can be seen when you walk on the bridge connecting the two shores.
-It reminds of the power of persistence when the water can cut the solid stone hills to make way for itself.
-When you look at the Google Maps image, it feels the water made way on either side of the tall hill making it an island.
+The tall stones that she has cut through her water overages can be seen when you walk on the bridge connecting the two shores.
+It reminds us of the power of persistence when the water can cut the solid stone hills to make way for itself.
+When you look at the Google Maps image, it feels like the water made way on either side of the tall hill making it an island.